selfcommunity/developers-doc/docs/apireference/v2/group/search_groups.md

 title: Search Groups
 ---

-This endpoint performs groups search.
+This endpoint performs groups search only for groups that has `visible = true` or when `visible = false` the user must already be part of the group.

 :::info